autoGilmore/SkipUseAPILibrary/README.md

 ## Changelog:

+062818:
+* Updated standards for boolean variables and renamed.
+* Added a last updated timestamp field to Pick.
+* Added SkipUseParameters file for API constants.
+* Ramp mode added 'newest' and 'oldest' for PickQuery usage.
+* Moved the server API calls from the SkipUseAPIService to a new SkipUseAPI file.
+* FIXED: a problem when getting one pick for a member and it was a new pick.
+A new Pick is returned with member ID of -1.
+Now adding the member ID when getting a new Pick and then updating it using the Manager.

+060618:
-060618: Copy updates to the README.md, Manager, Service and test classes.
+* Copy updates to the README.md, Manager, Service and test classes.

+060518:
-060518: README Markdown conversion
+* README Markdown conversion

+060418:
-060418: Initial demo files prepared
+* Initial demo files prepared